allegroai/clearml-docs/docs/guides/ide/google_colab.md

 and running, users can send Tasks to be executed on Google Colab's HW.

 ## Prerequisites
-* Be signed up for ClearML (Or have a server deployed).
+* Be signed up for ClearML (or have a server deployed).
 * Have a Google account to access Google Colab